 - Antrax from The Voyage of the Jerle Shannara is one for the fortress of Castledown.
 Justified in that Antrax was built as the Old World was coming to an end—its creators simply parked a superpowerful computer in an out-of-the-way place, and uploaded all the information they could into it; redundant systems weren't really an option.

 - The "Well of Souls" in Jack Chalker's Well World series is the Master Computer for the entire universe.

-- A particularly good Doctor Who example is WOTAN from "The War Machines", which is similar to Skynet from the Terminator franchise - but, this being The Sixties, it consists of a single Master Computer based in the Post Office Tower in London.
+- A particularly good example is WOTAN from "The War Machines," which is similar to Skynet from the Terminator franchise, but, this being The '60s, it consists of a single Master Computer based in the Post Office Tower in London.

-- Blake's 7 had the Federation's Star One, which somehow manages to be this for an empire that stretches across several dozen solar systems and controls almost everything.
-This is almost certainly an Invoked Trope on account of the Federation's paranoid megalomaniac tendencies, and when the thing finally gets blown up the consequences are not pretty; on the Apocalypse How scale it ranks as Class 2, but is on the low end of Galactic in scope.
+- Blake's 7 has the Federation's Star One, which somehow manages to be this for an empire that stretches across several dozen solar systems and controls nearly everything.
+This is almost certainly an Invoked Trope on account of the Federation's paranoid megalomaniac tendencies, and when it gets blown up the consequences are not pretty for the galaxy.

-- An episode of the Outer Limits revival had a computer who had the ability to brainwash the citizens of a small town, with the exception of one scientist, who was working against it.
-Sadly, the codes he thought would shut it down actually extended the range of its control.
+- The Outer Limits (1995): "The Grid" has a computer which has the ability to brainwash the citizens of a small town, with the exception of one scientist, who is working against it.
+Sadly, the codes he thought would shut it down actually extend the range of its control.